 Once Blocked, the user which you have listed will be unable to comment on any of your personal areas including your main page, journals, deviations, personal shoutbox (if subscriber) and personal forums (if subscriber) and will be unable to send any Notes to you.
 In addition the system will prevent a Blocked user from Favoriting any of your submissions, will prevent attempts to deviantWATCH you and remove you from their deviantWATCH list if you have already been added.

-For more information about blocking, check out this FAQ: FAQ #96: Can I block people from my profile page?
+For more information about blocking, check out this FAQ: FAQ #96: Can I block people from interacting with me?

 Don't forget you can Report Spam (done by clicking a link on individual comments) and Hide comments from your usepage, journal and deviations if you want to.
 Find out more here: FAQ #160: Can I remove or delete comments on my userpage, journal or deviations?